 - Place the cauliflower florets in a food processor and pulse until they resemble rice.

-- Heat 2 tbsp of olive oil in a large non stick frying or paella pan.
+- Heat 2 tablespoon of olive oil in a large non stick frying or paella pan.
 Add the chicken and onion and cook for 4 minutes on a medium heat.
 Add the garlic for 1 further minute.

 - Add the chorizo, tomato, tomato puree, peppers, green beans, salt, pepper and spices.
 Cook for about 4 more minutes.

 - Add the cauliflower rice, stock and prawns and cook for about 7 mins, or until the rice and prawns are cooked to your liking.
-Check the seasoning and adjust to taste, adding lemon juice, parsley plus stirring through 2 tbsp of olive oil to serve.
+Check the seasoning and adjust to taste, adding lemon juice, parsley plus stirring through 2 tablespoon of olive oil to serve.